 In Ontario, climbing became a significant activity in the 1970s and continues to grow in popularity as a low impact, self-powered, outdoor activity.
 Although rock climbing was an important component of Victorian mountaineering in the Alps, it is generally thought that the sport of rock climbing began in the last quarter of the nineteenth century in various parts of Europe.
 Rock climbing evolved gradually from an alpine necessity to a distinct athletic activity.
-It has now been recognized as a sport by the IOC and is proposed for inclusion in the 2020 Summer Olympics.
+It has now been recognized as a sport by the International Olympic Community and was included as a medal event in the 2020 Olympic Games.